 Wall nail pops are so easy and inexpensive to fix, you'll wonder why you didn't do this sooner.

-You may have noticed telltale bulges in your walls and ceiling over time and wondered what they were.
-These are small circles that protrude from the drywall of your walls and ceiling.
+Nail pops are the small circles that protrude from the drywall of your walls and ceiling.
 Usually, the nail heads and bulges do not protrude very far: just about 1/8-inch.
 Often they crack the paint around them.
 They might even run in vertical or horizontal lines.
 Wall nail pops are found in drywall but not in plaster walls.

-Drywall today is largely installed with drywall screws.
-Drywall screws are brittle and sometimes snap, but they will never pop out.
+Modern drywall systems are largely installed with drywall screws.
+Drywall screws may occasionally snap off but they will never pop out.
 Instead, the nail pops in your ceiling and walls are caused by short drywall nails that are no longer firmly attached in the two-by-four studs.

 Most houses built prior to the 1970s that have not been subsequently remodeled will almost always have drywall hung with nails, not drywall screws.
 Made of galvanized steel and with a broad head, drywall nails generally range from 1 1/8-inch to 1 7/8-inch long.
 Even if you have walls that have been built after the 1970s, you might still have wallboard hung with drywall nails, since some drywall installers prefer to use nails.

 As the wood studs dry out over time, the wood fibers lose their grip and are no longer able to hold the smooth shank of the drywall nail.
 The nails protrude, usually bringing drywall compound filler and paint with them.
 It is usually fruitless to pound the nails back in place because the wood will not hold the shank.

 Before You Begin

 The concept behind fixing nail pops is to place drywall screws (not nails) on both sides of the nail pop, one above the nail and one below so that the screws meet the stud.
 This effectively replaces the nail with the screws.